waltercostamb/SSS-test/README.md

 __***News***__

+11.08.2021: Added caution message to Pre-Usage about "Statistics::R"
 17.02.2021: Removed line from SSS-test: export $PATH of RNAsnp
 23.11.2020: The names of the tools were changed from 'SSS.sh' to 'SSS-test' and 'local.sh' to 'local-structure-pipeline'.
 01.05.2019: Requirements for the FASTA header of the input file were simplified.